Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'List' and resource 'endpoints' with optional filters (tag, method, path fragment).
-It distinguishes from siblings like search_endpoints and get_endpoint_details.
+The description clearly states the action (List endpoints), the resource (discovered OpenAPI document), and the optional filtering capabilities (tag, method, path fragment).
+It distinguishes itself from sibling tools like call_endpoint, which actually invokes endpoints.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.